Methylphenidate Oral SolutionPronunciation

 How is Methylphenidate Oral Solution Supplied

-Methylphenidate Hydrochloride Oral Solution 10 mg per 5 mL is available as a clear colorless to pale yellow, grape-scented liquid.
+Methylphenidate Hydrochloride Oral Solution 10 mg per 5 mL is available as a colorless, grape flavored liquid.

-The following have been reported with use of methylphenidate hydrochloride oral solution and other stimulant medicines.
+The following have been reported with use of methylphenidate HCl oral solution and other stimulant medicines.

 1. Heart-related problems: